care101/HybridGraph/README.md

 when the buffer further decreases (such as 0.5 million).
-This is because more vertices are resident on disk, then each message received has less probabilities to be computed online. b-pull and hybrid perform the best and their runtime is the same since hybrid always chooses b-pull as the optimal solution.
+This is because more vertices are resident on disk, then each message received has less probabilities to be computed online. b-pull and hybrid perform the best.
 Finally, when Bi decreases, the performance of pull drastically degenerates due to frequently accessing vertices on disk when pulling messages, which validates the I/O-inefficiency of